 The experienced business attorneys at McClanahan Powers, PLLC, recommend creating and updating telework policies, including computer user manuals, employee handbooks, privacy policies, and terms and conditions (T&C), for employees during the COVID-19 pandemic.
-“One size fits all” forms from the internet and hastily drafted telework contracts may not protect your business from liability in Virginia.
+“One size fits all” forms from the internet, and hastily drafted telework contracts may not protect your business from liability in Virginia.
 Discuss the legal implications of telework and tailor a policy to suit your business needs by calling our legal team today at (703) 520-1326 or contacting us online.

 Drafting an at-home data privacy plan for employees can protect employers from potential lawsuits.
 Consider including the following privacy guidelines in a telework policy:

 Creating a privacy checklist may help employers identify digital security shortfalls and provide employees with alternatives to protect client data.
-In addition, it’s essential to have clear telework policies for employees who handle sensitive data in order to limit liability.
+In addition, it’s essential to have clear telework policies for employees who handle sensitive data to limit liability.

 Employers may provide employees with different options depending on their situations.
 For example, one employee may elect flexible work hours to care for children or a sick loved one.
 Other employees may insist on keeping their regular business hours and agree to avoid distractions.
 Establishing clear hourly guidelines and work expectations may help businesses avoid employment disputes.

 W-2 employees, as opposed to 1099 contractors, generally do not provide their work equipment or office resources.
 If an employer requires W-2 employees to use their personal computers, internet connection, utilities, and office supplies, they should address reimbursement.
-Employers may pay employees a one-time technology use fee, agree to reimburse employees for certain utilities or provide business computers and office supplies.
+Employers may pay employees a one-time technology use fee, agree to reimburse employees for certain utilities, or provide business computers and office supplies.
 Such provisions help maintain the employer-employee relationship and avoid contract and tax disputes.
-Employers providing employees with computers should also draft a computer-use policy, which may include limiting social media access, illegal activities, or non-work usage.
+Employers providing employees with computers should also draft a computer-use policy, including limiting social media access, illegal activities, or non-work usage.
 Employers may consider reserving the right to monitor employees’ use of work computers and the ability to access work computers remotely.
 This may mean asking an employee to waive all privacy rights while using an employer-owned laptop.

-The doctrine of vicarious liability holds employers liable for the negligence of their employees during the course of employment.
+The doctrine of vicarious liability holds employers liable for the negligence of their employees during employment.
 If a teleworking employee is on the clock and negligently injuries a neighbor during this period, vicarious liability could apply in certain situations.
 The same could be true if an employee engages in illegal activities during telework hours.
-Teleworking policies should clearly establish the scope of an employee’s duties throughout the day to protect employers from potential liability.
+Teleworking policies should establish the scope of an employee’s duties throughout the day to protect employers from potential liability.
 A policy might designate an office workspace, hours, and permissible breaks, and, for example, set forth that an employee who leaves his home office is off duty during this period.
 Telework policies should reasonably accommodate employees considering the unprecedented nature of the pandemic.

 Traditionally, modifying employment contracts requires consideration unless otherwise specified in a prior agreement.
-Trading a commute for the ease and flexibility of working from home likely qualified as consideration before the lockdown, but employees required by law to remain at home gain little from the tradeoff.
-Employers might expose themselves to liability by threatening employee jobs to force them into signing telework policies.
+Trading a commute for the ease and flexibility of working from home likely qualified as a consideration before the lockdown, but employees required by law to remain at home gain little from the tradeoff.
+In addition, employers might expose themselves to liability by threatening employee jobs to force them into signing telework policies.
 While Virginia adheres to at-will employment, speak with an experienced employment law attorney before superseding or modifying an employee’s contract with a telework policy.

 Employees will file coronavirus-related employment lawsuits over the next year, including telework contract disputes.
-Fortunately, you can protect your business now by implementing a clear telework policy before any disputes arise.
+Fortunately, you can protect your business now by implementing a clear telework policy before any conflicts arise.
 Contact McClanahan Powers qualified Virginia and D.C. business lawyers today at (703) 520-1326 or online to discuss your teleworking plan.